venture-arb/Venture-Ecosystem-Developer/README.md

 # **Venture Ecosystem – Developer Repository**
 🚀 **Welcome to the Venture Ecosystem repository!**

-Venture is a decentralized financial ecosystem built on **Ethereum**, designed to provide powerful trading, earning, and borrowing tools for crypto users.
+Venture is a decentralized financial ecosystem built on **Binance**, designed to provide powerful trading, earning, and borrowing tools for crypto users.
 This repository contains the core components, APIs, and smart contracts powering the Venture platform.

 ## 🏗 **Development Model**
 Venture is designed using a **modular architecture** to ensure flexibility and scalability.
 The core components include:
-- **Smart Contracts:** Deployed on Ethereum for security and transparency.
+- **Smart Contracts:** Deployed on Binance for security and transparency.
 - **Backend Services:** Handling API requests, user authentication, and trading logic.
 - **Frontend Interface:** Web-based dashboard and mobile app for user interaction.
 - **Automated Trading:** Real-time arbitrage execution across multiple exchanges.